salvatorecalderaro/Glioma-Segmentation-Using-GNN/README.md

 # Glioma-Segmentation-Using-GNN
-This repository provides a new graph-based deep learning approach for glioma segmentation.
+This repository provides a new graph-based deep-learning approach for glioma segmentation.
 It is based on constructing a graph starting from an MRI scan and then employing a Graph Neural Network.

 ## Dataset
 The dataset used for our experimental activity is publicly available at: [https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation]()
 It contains MRI scans of 110 patients with lower-grade glioma with the relative segmentation mask annotated by medical personnel.

+## Graph Construction
+Given an MRI scan and its mask, the steps for the graph building are:
+- segmentation of the image into superpixels using the Felzenszwalb algorithm;
+- computation of the superpixel features averaging all the pixels within each superpixel.
+- construction of a Region Adiacenjy Graph.
+The nodes are the superpixels; the edges are the spatial relationships between them.